persepolix/persepolix/README.md

 ### 👋 Hallo world, I am Elena
 ### :heart: I am passionate about Biology and Data Science
-### :computer: I have just concluded a MS in Life Science Informatics at the University of Bonn, Germany
+### :computer: I am the Scientific Coordinator of the thematic area "AI in Life Sciences" at the Lamarr Institute (University of Bonn, Germany)
 ### :orange_book: I am currently updating my portfolio with nice and interesting projects I worked on